 Emergency radio beacons are alerting and tracking transmitters which aid in the detection and location of ships, aircraft, and people in distress.
 They are radio beacons that interface with COSPAS/SARSAT, the international satellite system for search and rescue (SAR).
 When activated, such beacons send out a distress alert signal that, when detected by non-geostationary satellites, can be located by the combination of Doppler shift measurement and triangulation.

 An Emergency Position-Indicating Radio Beacon (EPIRB) is an element of GMDSS and used to send a distress alert signal to the COSPAS/SARSAT satellite system for the purposes of notifying Search and Rescue (SAR) organizations.
-EPIRBs transmit a 144-bit message including 49 bits of identification plus optionally, GNSS position information originated from a built-in GNSS receiver.
 Information is retransmitted, at approximately 50 seconds intervals, to the satellites in the frequency band 406.0 to 406.1 MHz.
 The EPIRB is also equipped with a 121.5 MHz beacon transmitter for homing by SAR aircraft, modulated with a swept audio tone and may also have an incorporated AIS-SART based transmitter (EPIRB AIS).

 On-board Communication

 UHF hand-held and fixed radios are commonly used on vessels for on-board communications including communications with workers on the dock or berth when alongside.
-These radios are typically constrained to radiating less than 2 W in the band 450-470 MHz and are used for voice and data communication. .
+These radios are typically constrained to radiating less than 2 W in the band 450-470 MHz and are used for voice and data communication.

 Satellite Voice and Data Communication